rusthon/Rusthon/examples/javascript_timeout_webworkers.md

 --------------------------
 `with timeout( ms ):`, where `ms` is the number of milliseconds allowed to try to finish the block.

+note the use of the builtin `sleep(0.5)`, this pauses the main thread for half a second, so the webworker has time to process the input events and fill up its output message queue.

 @myscript
 ```rusthon